yasuhiroinoue/collections/README.md

-Gems of code created in the code development process.
+Gems of code created in past code development.
 The collection contains unfinished code.

 **bubble**<br>